What to do with a Mechanical Engineering Degree

 What is the Salary for a Mechanical Engineer?

 In May 2020, the median annual wage for mechanical engineers was $90,160, according to the U.S. Bureau of Labor Statistics.
 This median annual wage conveys that half the workers in mechanical engineering earned more than that amount and half earned less.
-When looking further at mechanical engineers’ salaries, the lowest ten percent earned less than $58,410, and the highest ten percent earned more than $141,060.
+When looking further at mechanical engineers’ salaries in the United States, the lowest ten percent earned less than $58,410, and the highest ten percent earned more than $141,060.

 Where Can You Work with a Mechanical Engineering Degree?